-If an airplane is shot at and survives the damage, it can retaliate as long as the attacker is in its Field of Fire.
+If an aircraft is shot at and survives the damage, it can retaliate at the aircraft that just shot it if the latter is in its Field of Fire.
 The original shooter then takes damage and can be destroyed, but that does not negate the effects of its initial shot.